Sentiment Analysis of Mahabharata using F#

 Thanks Note

-Special Thanks to people without whom this project may not exist.
+Special thanks to people without whom this project may not exist.

-Andrea - For last season of Mentorship program.
+Andrea - For last season's Mentorship program.

 My lovely fiancée for not only allowing me but also encouraging me to give extra time to this.

-Saheb to be my phone a friend for any kind of machine learning and data science queries.
+Saheb - To be my phone a friend for any kind of machine learning and data science queries.

 Note to my Mentor